 Are you a recent graduate from university in engineering or geoscience?
 The Ministry of Transportation and Infrastructure is currently looking for engineering and sciences post-secondary graduates for the Engineer/Geoscientist-in-Training (EIT/GIT) Program.

 By joining our ministry, you will be given the chance to build on your strong educational foundation with first-hand work experience.
 Full-time, permanent employment with us includes a comprehensive training plan and rotations around the province.
 As an EIT/GIT you will be assigned a mentor who will share their lifetime of work experience and provide you with advice and direction.

 As an EIT/GIT, you will be hired into a permanent position and will be compensated as a Licensed Science Officer (LSO) 1 until you become a registered professional with APEG BC.
 You will spend your first four years working towards becoming a registered professional engineer or geoscientist.
 In the last year of the program you will focus on learning more ministry-specific, required experience, and be compensated as an LSO 2.
-Upon completion of this last year, you will be placed in your final position within the Ministry of Transportation and Infrastructure at a geographic location that meets the ministry’s needs and be fully compensated as a LSO 3.
+Upon completion of this last year, you will be placed in your final position within the Ministry of Transportation and Infrastructure at a geographic location that meets the ministry’s needs and be fully compensated as a LSO 3 (DPE classification).

-Visit the ministry website to learn more about the types of positions we are recruiting for and the locations around the province that you could start your career in.
+Visit the ministry blog to learn more about the types of positions we are recruiting for and the locations around the province where you could start your career.

 The EIT/GIT Program

 - The opportunity to gain applied technical and management experience by working on challenging projects with increasing levels of responsibility

 - Multiple job/geographic rotations over the course of the program, giving you the opportunity to train, develop and grow professionally.
 This program is a great way to build a diverse portfolio and develop a thorough knowledge of the ministry